ehmiiz/ehmiizblog/content/blog/PS_Fast_Password_retrieving.md

 However, I found myself using the graphical user interface (GUI) of my password manager daily to simply search copy and paste secret.
 The problem with navigating a GUI every day is that it's time consuming, and there's room for improvement, especially if you enjoy delving into some PowerShell and/or always have a terminal open.

 Summary: Password managers GUIs are slow and tedious to work with.
-Lets make em
+Let's explore an alternative that is much faster!

 ### My Solution